 Hello!
 I am a computational biophysicist currently based in Leeds, UK.
 I recently finished my PhD working on Fluctuating Finite Element Analysis, and I'm currently working in the Collepardo Lab at Cambridge on phase separation of Chromatin.
 You can get in touch with me at [email protected].
 While you're here, please take a look at my CV and LinkedIn profile!

 My research interests include kirchoff rods, molecular dynamics, and coarse-grained simulations at the molecular mesoscale.
 I have experience in high-performance computing, development and design of simulations, molecular dynamics, mathematical logic, computational biophysics, photonics and optics, and statistical mechanics.

 KOBRA: Fluctuating Elastic Rods for Slender Biological Macromolecules

 KOBRA is a fluctuating Kirchoff elastic rod algorithm for performing dynamical simulations of slender biomolecules, such as alpha-helices and coiled-coils.
 It can support parameterisations of objects with arbitrary equilibrium shapes and inhomogeneous, anisotropic material parameters, and it can reach second-scale trajectories of quite large systems on modest workstation hardware.
-It’s written in C++ and is released, for free, under the GPLv3 free software license.
+It's written in C++ and is released, for free, under the GPLv3 free software license.
 So far, KOBRA has been used to build models of Ndc80C, the SMC complex and Myosin-V, and may soon be deployed to study COVID-19 spike proteins.
-This page will contain links to the KOBRA publication, download links and installation instructions.
+This page will contain links to the KOBRA publication, my PhD thesis, download links and installation instructions.

 The Physics and Thermal Characterisation of Sharp LEDs